-The second Zeilin (AP-9), started by the Newport News Shipbuilding & Drydock Co. near the end of World War I as an Army troop transport but completed as SS Silver State, a combination passenger liner and cargo carrier for mercantile service, served during the 1920's and 1930's on the West Coast-to-Far East circuit, first with the Pacific Steamship Line, then with the Admiral Orient Line, and finally with the Dollar Line.
-Renamed SS President Jackson on 23 June 1922, she served under that name until acquired by the Navy in July 1940.
-Renamed Zeilin and designated AP-9, she was converted back to a troop transport at Todd-Seattle Drydock Co. and was commissioned on 3 January 1942, Capt.
+The steel-hulled, twin-screw passenger and cargo vessel Silver State was launched on 11 December 1920 at Newport News, Virginia, by Newport News Shipbuilding & Dry Dock Co. and delivered on 16 May 1921.
+During the 1920's and 1930's, she served on the West Coast-to-Far East circuit, first with the Pacific Steamship Line, then with the Admiral Orient Line, and finally with the Dollar Line.
+Renamed President Jackson on 23 June 1922, she served under that name until acquired by the Navy in July 1940.
+Renamed Zeilin and designated AP-9, she was converted to a troop transport at Todd-Seattle Dry Docks, Inc. and was commissioned on 3 January 1942, Capt.
 Pat Buchanan in command.

-On 13 November, Zeilin departed Efate in company with the task force and set course for the Gilbert Islands.
+On 13 November 1943, Zeilin departed Efate in company with the task force and set course for the Gilbert Islands.
 She arrived off Betio, the islet of Tarawa Atoll that was the first and primary objective of the assault, during the night of 18 and 19 November.
-Early the following morning, she began unloading her Marines, members of the 2d Battalion, 2d Marines, into landing craft for their assault on Beach Red 2.
-At about 0615, while she was still transferring troops to the boats, they received a foretaste of the mauling in store for them when a shore battery straddled Zeilin and her assault craft with shells.
-Neither ship nor troops suffered any injury; but, while Zeilin maintained that clean record during the operation, her passengers were soon to be cut to ribbons as they waded the 700 yards across ankle- to knee-deep foul ground between the edge of the reef and the actual shore.
+Early the following morning, she began disembarking her marines, members of the 2nd Battalion, 2nd Marines, into landing craft for their assault on Beach Red 2.
+At about 0615, while she was still transferring troops to the boats, a shore battery straddled Zeilin and her assault craft.
+Neither ship nor troops suffered any injury on that occasion, but her marines soon encountered very heavy fire as they waded the 700 yards across ankle- to knee-deep foul ground between the edge of the reef and the shore.

 At 0900, troop-laden landing craft charged the beaches on the western end of the island.
 For a time, they delayed about 200 yards from shore to allow naval gunfire to lay down one last barrage and then resumed their advance, reaching the beaches at 0930.
 Soon after the assault force charged ashore, the unloading of their equipment and supplies began.
 After initial success, the troops ashore advanced slowly, but Zeilin unloaded rapidly and, by the evening of 2 February, had just about completed the task.
 During the succeeding 36 hours, the 7th Division pushed the Japanese into shrinking pockets of resistance; and, though the island had not been completely subdued, no doubt existed as to the final outcome.
 Thus, Zeilin set a course for Funafuti, where she arrived on 8 February.